AshridgeTechnologies/elemento/stories/Preview from wrangler dev server.md

 - ✅ Write status function to server app dir with info including the serverBuild version
 - ✅ index.js includes the status app
 - ✅ Editor polls status until serverBuild version >= the Project's, then refreshes server apps

+- Preview Controller does component selected, has observable
+- EditorRunner observes that

 - Write client runtime to client files - know it matches, wrangler dev caches
 - Review Selection Provider and selectedComponentId